GreenAI-Uppa/GreenAI-Uppa.github.io/power_efficient_deep_learning.md

 We invite contributions to the 2021 workshop on power efficient deep learning, and welcome paper submissions on artificial intelligence, power consumption, AI carbon footprint and related areas.
 Candidates must submit a two page proposal on the topic of their intervention.
 Top contributions will be selected by a board of reviewers, and they will be chosen to present their work at the workshop.

 This workshop is a non-archival venue and there will be no published proceedings.
 The papers will be posted on the workshop website.
 It will be possible to submit to other conferences and journals both in parallel to and after this workshop.
 At least one author from each accepted paper must register for the workshop.
-Please see the ACML 2020 Website for information about registration
+Please see the [ACML 2021 registration](http://www.acml-conf.org/2021/participants/registration/).

 Key dates:
 - 05/11/2021 Submission date For the papers